 Enjoy the final farewell banquet as you look back on this incredible adventure, cherish your new friendships, and realize how much you have all “evolved.”

-While participants on the 18 day program visit many of the same beautiful locations as the 25 day program, the 25 day program also visits the Mindo Cloud Forest, The Amazon and San Cristobol Island, Galapagos.
+While participants on the 18 day program visit many of the same beautiful locations as the 25 day program, the 25 day program also visits The Amazon and San Cristobol Island in the Galapagos.

-The Monte Selva Lodge offers comfortable rooms all with TVs and Wi-Fi.
-It is the perfect spot for some relaxation after our time in the Amazon.
-The hotel has incredible facilities including basketball and volleyball courts, nice grounds and a pool.
+The Monte Selva Lodge offers comfortable rooms with TVs and Wi-Fi.
+The hotel facilities include basketball and volleyball courts, and a pool.

 At Westcoast Connection nothing else comes first.
 From our extensive trip planning department through our management team and our leaders, it is our single biggest priority!
 Safety procedures, equipment – we’ve got it covered.
 All Trip Leaders and Directors are certified in First Aid and CPR.
 We are extremely proud of our safety record and welcome all questions you may have in this area.
 Please see more under Safety First.